datamol-io/graphium/README.md

-**IMPORTANT: Golia has been renamed and moved to Graphium at <https://github.com/datamol-io/graphium>.**
+**IMPORTANT: Goli has been renamed and moved to Graphium at <https://github.com/datamol-io/graphium>.**
 ---

 <div align="center">